-A: We do have different rates and the rates can change depending on the size of the load, and if you are an account holder.
-As a basic answer one truck load even with the truck bed at a customer rate will be $10.48/ non-customer $18.65.
-Permit cards for green waste are not sold, green waste can be paid for by check or cash at our transfer stations for $6.89 per truck load.
+A: Current rates vary and are based on the size of the load, and if you are an account holder.
+As a basic answer, one truck load even with the truck bed at a customer rate will be $10.33/ non-customer $18.39.
+Permit cards for green waste are not sold, green waste can be paid for by check or cash at our transfer stations for $6.79 per truck load.

 Q: Why are we issued so little courtesy permit punches?

 A: When customers utilize these cards the waste is hauled to a landfill where North Central is charged.
 In order to keep our customers monthly bills down we have to keep our costs down as well.
 North Central Solid Waste issues these cards to residential account holders without a past due balance, commercial accounts will not be issued to commercial accounts.